raghavmecheri/CarbonExtension/README.md

-### Documentation
+## Documentation

 >**Under construction.**

-### Features
+## Features

 > #### [Individual Calculator](https://footprint.now.sh/quiz/person) | [Buisness Calculator](https://footprint.now.sh/quiz/organization) | [Result Calculator](/media/result.png) | [Demo](/media/demo.gif) |

->Feel free to jump into the information, contribute or about page that are the ones that needs more fixing.

-It is pretty simple projects:

 - Cool landing page with react three fiber.
-  - Navbar Pages of Information, About and Contribute.
+- Calculate the carbon footprint of a person
-  - And the carbon footprint calculator.
+- Calculate the carbon footprint of a small organization
+- Deliver information of how to contribute to the enviroment through:
+  + Information Page
+  + Contribute Page

+## Work to do on the page

+For now it is a pretty simple project, so it shouldn't be hard find features to add or fix bugs.
+I am going to write a to-do list of things to add or fix depending on its difficulty so you can take the ones that suits you or seems more fun to you.

+>Feel free to jump into the code and start tinkering with it so you understand how it works.

+#### Beginner
+* Do Information Page.
+* Do Contribute Page.
+* Add information button on the quiz questions so that on hover explains better the question.

+#### Advance
+* Fix Responsive layout through the page including the bugs produced by animations.
+* Add different languages i18n.
+* Make a simple country selector so the calculator it is more accurated
+* Identifies the ip's country.
+* Improve rules of quiz.
+So you can't continue until you fill all inputs.

-Reason to contribute to the project:
+### Reason to contribute to the project:
  Although there already a lot of footprints calculator online I beleave that we, the dev comunity, can create an open-source calculator way better than the ones that already exists. and it is a good way for a first contact with contributions to open-source projects.
 And who knows... maybe at the end we come up with some cool ideas and change the main topic of the project for an even better one.